Reconcyl/eso/dreaderef/README.md

     ; Output as number
     numo ?

-A few things to notice:
+A few things to note:

 - Dreaderef has a preprocessor that removes comments from the program.
 It also recognizes `add`, `numo`, and `?` as shortcuts that represent values.